Best Oklahoma Adoption Resource for Foster Parents Whose Child Is Becoming Legally Free

 - Oklahoma income tax deduction: Up to $20,000 in non-recurring adoption expenses can be deducted from Oklahoma taxable income.

-- Oklahoma Promise: Children adopted from DHS or tribal custody are eligible for Oklahoma Promise tuition grants at Oklahoma public universities and technology centers, regardless of the adoptive family's income.
+- Oklahoma Promise: Children adopted from DHS or tribal custody may be eligible for Oklahoma Promise tuition grants at Oklahoma public universities and technology centers, subject to residency and academic requirements.

 The subsidy conversation must happen before the adoptive placement agreement is signed.
 Once the agreement is signed with a specific subsidy amount, renegotiation is difficult.
 Know your child's needs, document them, and negotiate based on that documentation.